 5 Steps to a Great Scorecard

-A lot of EOS® companies struggle at the start of their journey with their Scorecard by trying to monitor too much information instead of focusing only on a handful of measurables.
-As a result, they don’t love their scorecard and it doesn’t work well for them.
-If that is the case for you and your Scorecard, here are 5 steps you can take to troubleshoot your Scorecard issues and make it work better for you.
+A lot of companies struggle at the start of their journey with their metrics by trying to monitor too much information instead of focusing only on a handful of measurables.
+As a result, they don’t love their metric tracker and it doesn’t work well for them.
+If that is the case for you and your data, here are 5 steps you can take to troubleshoot your data issues and make it work better for you.

 1. Get in the proper frame of mind, or you’ll overcomplicate it.

-- It is tempting to go too deep in a Scorecard.
+- It is tempting to go too deep into the data.
 Don’t overthink it!

 - Just think about your car.
 It is a complicated machine with thousands of parts, but there’s only a handful of gauges on your dashboard because there are only a few key things you need to monitor to keep it running.